-- 5.12.1 ACCORD is responsible for reporting of SUSARs to the Research Ethics Committee (REC) and Competent Authority(ies) (CA).
-SUSARs include events possibly related to: - The IMP or comparators - The IMP/comparators or NIMP (where it is not possible to distinguish between Medicinal Products in terms of causality of possibly related effects...) - An interaction between IMP/comparators and NIMP - 5.12.2 Fatal or life threatening SUSARs will be reported within 7 calendar days after ACCORD is first aware of the reaction.
-All other SUSARs will be reported within 15 calendar days after ACCORD is first aware of the reaction. - 5.12.3 For blinded studies, the blind will be broken by ACCORD before SUSARs are reported to the REC and CA. - 5.12.4 SUSARs reported for participants who, subsequent to blind break, were known to be receiving placebo, WILL NOT be reported to the REC and CA.
+SUSARs include events possibly related to:

+- The IMP or comparators - The IMP/comparators or NIMP (where it is not possible to distinguish between Medicinal Products in terms of causality of possibly related effects...) - An interaction between IMP/comparators and NIMP - 5.12.2 Fatal or life threatening SUSARs will be reported as soon as possible but no later than 7 calendar days after ACCORD is first aware of the reaction.
+Any additional relevant information will be submitted within 8 days of the initial report.
+All other SUSARs will be reported within 15 calendar days after ACCORD is first aware of the reaction. - 5.12.3 For blinded studies, the blind will be broken by ACCORD before SUSARs are reported to the REC and CA. - 5.12.4 SUSARs reported for participants who, subsequent to blind break, were known to be receiving placebo, WILL NOT be reported to the REC and CA